zhstella/saas/README.md

 - Generate thread-specific pseudonyms via the `ThreadIdentity` join table so every author gets a stable alias per conversation instead of a global handle.
 - Reveal identities on demand: posts and answers stay anonymous by default, but authors can opt-in to showing their real email with one click, and every reveal is captured in `AuditLog` for moderator traceability.
 - Mark posts as ephemeral by selecting a 7/14/30-day expiry window.
 Expired threads drop off the feed automatically and cannot be opened once the timer elapses.
-- Schedule the daily `ExpirePostsJob` (Heroku Scheduler, cron, etc.) to purge threads whose `expires_at` timestamps have passed so the feed stays fresh.
-Manually trigger it anytime with `rails runner 'ExpirePostsJob.perform_later'`.
 - Structure Q&A so every reply is an answer, question authors can accept the best response, and the thread locks (with a reopen button) once solved.
 - Author posts with the taxonomy-driven composer: pick an official topic, add 1-5 curated tags, capture school/course context, and open an inline draft preview before publishing.
 - Filter the feed with full-text search plus topic, tag, school, course, timeframe, and status facets powered by the new `PostSearchQuery` service.